Updated Dec 15, 2021, this article contains one or more maps ...

 It starts to flatten out once you reach Waterville.
 The landscape here is similar to north central Oregon (high plains with wheat and hay growing as far as the eye can see).
 Every hill top is capped by wind turbines.
 The road sweeps both vertically and horizontally but with little excitement.

 One way to cure the mundane nature of such roads is to ride with gusto, not that we'd ever break the speed limit.
-Robin takes this opportunity to stretch the legs on the 120 65mph.
-I eventually catch up to him in Coulee City on my 650cc thumper., approaching speeds of up to
+Robin takes this opportunity to stretch the legs on the Bandit, approaching speeds of up to 120 65mph.
+I eventually catch up to him in Coulee City on my 650cc thumper.

 With the sun falling behind the mountains, we press on.
 A brief stop in the suburbs of Spokane, Davenport provides the much needed caffeine for our final stretch.
 At a local drive-thru coffee hut, we engage the owner in idle chat about growing up in a small town.
 Oddly enough, these little huts are the norm in Washington.
 You'd think a certain multinational coffee franchise from Seattle would anchor itself everywhere but instead each town has it's own local hub.